-Usually a high net worth individual who funds startups at the early stages with their own money, typically in exchange for ownership equity in the company.
+Usually, a high net-worth individual who funds startups at the early stages with their own money, typically in exchange for ownership equity in the company.

 Is taking a business loan a good idea?

 Running a business has its ups and downs.
 To reap a favourable return, there is always a risk to manage.
-Taking out a loan from a bank is an alternative you can avail yourself for when your business is doing well or on the verge of collapse.
+Taking out a loan from a bank is an alternative you can avail yourself of when your business is doing well or on the verge of collapse.